FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence

-In order to analyze our online resource scheduling game and to enable simple distributed best-response dynamics with provable convergence, we first construct an \emph{ordinal potential} $\Phi(\bm{\pi})$ that aggregates SD-side benefits and SP-side costs.
-This construction leverages the unified congestion structure in~\eqref{eq:comp_delay_factorized} together with the above-described deadline-aware MUs' utilities.
+In order to analyze our online resource scheduling game and to enable simple distributed best-response dynamics with provable convergence, we construct an exact game potential $\Phi^{\mathrm{G}}(\bm{\pi})$ aligned with the potential-guided payoff used by PG-BRD.
+This construction leverages the unified congestion structure in~\eqref{eq:comp_delay_factorized}, the active-regime form of the MU soft-deadline utility, and fixed posted prices that are determined before each PG-BRD update round.